Non-psychoactive cannabis compound CBD may aid sleep in people with anxiety, and act as a sedative at higher doses.

 - Promote wakefulness at lower doses7

-Early clinical research indicates that low CBD doses can actually promote alertness and wakefulness, whereas larger doses act a sedative.
-Moreover, CBD’s well-established improvement of anxiety may aid sleep indirectly in people with anxiety disorders.
+Early clinical research indicates that CBD’s improvement of anxiety may aid sleep indirectly in people with anxiety disorders.
+In addition, large CBD doses (100+ mg) seem to act as a sedative.

 This paper reviewed a number of clinical trials of CBD.
 In one of the trials, 15 insomniacs were given placebo or CBD (40, 80, or 160 mg).
 The 160 mg dose resulted in longer sleep time, less interruptions of sleep, and higher sleep quality in most of the participants.